 Section 58.
 Thinning Specifications.
-PURCHASER shall comply with the following requirements for selecting residual conifer trees on Area II.
+PURCHASER shall comply with the following requirements for selecting residual conifer trees on Area II, except for these specifications mentioned in the section titled, "Felling":

-- (a) Residual tree spacing shall be varied to preserve the trees with the largest diameter and height and maintain a residual stand structure within the following limits: - (1) Residual basal area on each acre shall be at least 140 square feet and not more than 160 square feet. - (b) Acceptable residual conifer trees are those having a live crown ratio of at least 30 percent, and without sweep, scarring, disease, or leaning more than 10 degrees from vertical.
+- (a) Residual tree spacing shall be varied to preserve the trees with the largest diameter and height and maintain a residual stand structure within the following limits: - (1) Residual basal area on each acre shall be at least 120 square feet and not more than 140 square feet. - (b) Acceptable residual conifer trees are those having a live crown ratio of at least 30 percent, and without sweep, scarring, disease, or leaning more than 10 degrees from vertical.
 Conifer trees with multiple tops and crooks are acceptable if the defect is at least 40 feet above the ground.